telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 Enables the virtualization feature of the widget.
 The configuration can be set on an object, which contains two properties - itemHeight and valueMapper.For detailed information, refer to the article on virtualization.

-###  WebServiceSettings `WebServiceDataSourceSettings`
+###  WebServiceClientDataSource `WebServiceClientDataSource`

-Gets the web service settings to be used for binding this instance of RadMultiColumnComboBox.
+Gets the RadClientDataSource instance of the MultiSelect control.

 ## Methods